Informal Session: Dreaming in the Pacific

 Organizers: Marianne "Mimi" George and Charles D. Laughlin

 Mimi George and Charles Laughlin have been interested in how people in different cultures experience and interpret their dreams.
-We are both "lucid dreamers" and are very aware of how realistic (perhaps hyper-realistic) dreams can be.
-Dreaming is a human universal.
+Having had “lucid dreaming” experiences, we are very aware of how realistic (perhaps hyper-realistic) dreams can be.
 Humans dream along with other big-brained animals.
-Thus, every society features a "dream culture" which informs members about the significance of their dreams (Laughlin 2011).
+Dreaming is a human universal, with each society featuring a “dream culture” which informs members about the significance of their dreams (Laughlin 2011).
 In technocratic cultures, the value of dreaming is typically negligible.
-However, among most of the planet's non-technocratic peoples, dreaming is considered an extension of reality.
+However, among most of the planet’s non-technocratic peoples, dreaming is considered an extension of reality.
 What happens in dreams is significant, and in some cases vital.
-Indeed, dreaming is commonly integral to a people's world view, their spiritual life and their understanding of healing/reconciliation, time, place, and causation.
+Indeed, dreaming is commonly integral to a people’s world view, their spiritual life and their understanding of healing/reconciliation, time, place, and causation.

-So it is with the peoples of the Pacific.
-Regardless of the focus of their research, Western ethnographers almost inevitably encounter a society's dream culture during their fieldwork experience (e.g., George 1995a, 1995b; Lohmann 2003; Mimica 2013; Storlie 2012; Tonkinson 2013).
-Of course, First Nations scholars have been raised in this kind of culture and can speak to dreaming from direct experience.
-There has been an increased interest among anthropologists in the transpersonal aspects of culture, including dreaming.
-We want to find out whether there is sufficient interest in the topic of Pacific dream cultures among our ASAO colleagues to plan a more formal working session of this issue in 2020.
+Regardless of the focus of their research, Western ethnographers almost inevitably encounter a society’s dream culture during their fieldwork experience (e.g., George 1995a, 1995b; Lohmann 2003; Mimica 2013; Storlie 2012; Tonkinson 2013).
+First Nations scholars have been raised in this kind of culture and can speak to dreaming from direct experience.
+Anthropologists from various ontological foundations are interested in transpersonal aspects of culture, including dreaming.
+We welcome ASAO colleagues who are interested in discussing, and writing papers, on the topic of Pacific dream cultures.

 Marianne (Mimi) George, Vaka Taumaka Project <George.email@example.com>